Nobel Prize-winning professor slept in, missed important call

-ST. LOUIS (KTVI) – When Professor Philip H. Dybvig went to sleep Sunday night, he turned on his phone’s “Do Not Disturb” setting.
+ST. LOUIS, Mo.
+(KTVI) – When Professor Philip H. Dybvig went to sleep Sunday night, he turned on his phone’s “Do Not Disturb” setting.
 When the professor woke up the next morning, Dybvig saw he had, in his words, “a gazillion messages” on his phone.

 “Somebody had said a couple days before that this is the day (of the Nobel Prize announcements), so I’m going, ‘Did I get a Nobel Prize?'” he said.
 “And my initial thought was it’s more likely that I got some prank calls.”